-If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board of Directors.
-If you are a street name holder and wish to vote at the meeting, you must first obtain a proxy from your bank, broker or other holder of record authorizing you to vote.
+If you sign the proxy card but do not make specific choices, the proxy holder will vote your shares as recommended by the Board of Directors.
+If you are a street name holder and wish to vote at the meeting, you must first obtain a proxy from your broker, bank or other nominee authorizing you to vote.